 I teach movement and yoga.
 My focus is on therapeutic and restorative movement, helping people recover from injuries, address chronic pain or find greater ease and efficiency of movement.
-In order to do this, I use principles and practices from somatics, movement therapy, yoga, and Laban/Bartenieff Movement1.
+In order to do this, I use principles and practices from somatics, movement therapy, yoga, Laban/Bartenieff Movement and Body-Mind Centering.

 Who is this work for?

 Anyone can engage in movement work and be benefited by it.
 All of us, as humans, move in order to live and relate with our world.
 Movement is the basis of every life.
 Bringing clarity, awareness and understanding to our personal movement history and patterns helps us come to know ourselves kinaesthetically.
 Movement work gives us more choices and opens up new possibilities that we can embody in our lives.